jorensjongers/async-odoo-xmlrpc/README.md

 ## License

 Copyright 2016 Qazi Faisla Sami

+Tien Nguyen 2009 modified the source code structure for use according to the new NodeJS approach.
+Can be run as Async / Await.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.